lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 to avoid the dummy variable trap.

 Table \ref{table:ols_sd_hc} shows the results for human compactness.
-I run the same regression for each indivi
+I run the same regression for each compactness metric and obtain the following:

-find that only human compactness has a statistically significant negative coefficient on spatial diversity, as shown here:

 ```
 HC: -0.0404, t-value -40.632